VL-Nav: Neuro-Symbolic Reasoning-based Vision-Language Navigation: Experiments

-We evaluate our approach in real-robot experiments against five methods: (1) classical frontier-based exploration, (2) VLFM \cite{yokoyama2024vlfm}, (3) VLNav without instance-based target points, (4) VLNav without curiosity terms, and (5) the full VLNav configuration.
-Because the original VLFM relies on BLIP-2 \cite{li2023blip}, which is too computationally heavy for real-time edge deployment, we use the YOLO-World \cite{cheng2024yolo} model instead to generate per-observation similarity scores for VLFM.
+\paragraph{Baselines:} Since SG-Nav \cite{yin2025sg} and ApexNav \cite{zhang2025apexnav} cannot be deployed on the edge device, we evaluate our approach in real-robot experiments against five methods: (1) closet frontier-based exploration, (2) VLFM \cite{yokoyama2024vlfm}, (3) VL-Nav without instance-based target points, (4) VL-Nav without curiosity terms, and (5) the full VL-Nav configuration.
+Because the original VLFM relies on BLIP-2 \cite{li2023blip}, which is too computationally heavy for real-time edge deployment, we use the same YOLO-World \cite{cheng2024yolo} and FastSAM \cite{zhao2023fast} models instead to generate per-observation similarity scores for VLFM.
 Each method is tested under the same conditions to ensure a fair comparison of performance.